Skip to main content

 When oversight is weak in normal times, remediation becomes painfully expensive later.

-Garry described a large remediation exercise that was initially expected to run for years, but was completed far more quickly once AI-led review was applied to the groundwork.
+One large remediation exercise was initially expected to run for years, but was completed far more quickly once AI-led review was applied to the groundwork.

 If firms cannot search, classify, and prioritise historic evidence at scale, every retrospective review becomes slower, costlier, and harder to defend.